Model of Cyber Victimization: Study on College Student in Indonesia

 This research exhibits several weaknesses, encompassing internal validity, external validity, and statistical analysis.
 Internal validity is compromised by Common Method Bias, arising when data is collected from a single source or measurement method, potentially distorting analyses.
 Respondents answering multiple variables in one questionnaire pose a weakness, as they may tend to give consistent responses without considering actual differences in measured variables.
 This can inflate relationships between variables in statistical analysis, creating stronger or artificial connections.
 External validity weakness pertains to how study results or measurement instruments can be applied or generalized beyond the study's specific context.
 In this research, potential cognitive and emotional effects may impact external validity, as changes in respondents' emotional or cognitive states between self-reporting and real situations may occur.
 Statistical analysis weaknesses arise in PLS usage due to its sensitivity to outliers.
 PLS can be significantly affected by outliers, introducing instability to the model.
 This instability becomes apparent when testing the model on different datasets or using it to predict outcomes on new data.

-Keywords: Cyber victimization, Social interaction anxiety, Brief sensation seeking.
+Keywords: Cyber victimization, Social interaction anxiety, Brief sensation seeking, Partial least squares, Fit Index, Common method bias.

 1. INTRODUCTION